gatesphere/blog-new/pages/2013/12/30/book-review---dark-guest-training-games-for-cyber-warfare.md

 ---
 title: "Book Review - Dark Guest: Training Games for Cyber Warfare"
-tags: book, dark guest, wargames, network security, hacking, review
+tags: [book, dark guest, wargames, network security, hacking, review]
-date: 30/12/2013
+date: 2013-12-30

 I've decided to do something new here on the blog.
 I think I'm going to take a crack at short reviews of books I'm reading.
 This first entry is on a book I received for Christmas,